VetheonGames/FileZap/README.md

 ## 🚧 Project Status

 > ⚠️ **Pre-Alpha Warning:**
 > FileZap is in an early **pre-alpha** stage.
 Chunking logic and the client are functional; the networking stack is under active development.
-A simple master-server model is being tested for swarm coordination, with decentralized governance planned for production.
 > NAT punching and QUIC peer transport are being prototyped.
-Crypto incentives will be optional plugins later — for now, it’s pure distributed storage.
+Crypto incentives ***MAY*** be optional plugins later — for now, it’s pure distributed storage.
 > The GUI is rough and integration is incomplete.
 Chunk retrieval and robust swarm logic are not yet functional. **FileZap should not be used for real file distribution at this time.**

 ---